Innovating and Accelerating

 - Work toward induction into Sigma Pi Sigma National Physics Honor Society.

 - All students have numerous opportunities to participate in faculty-mentored independent research.

 - Advanced laboratory experiences prepare students for both graduate study and jobs in industry.

 - Full-time, tenured, Ph.D. faculty teach in low student-to-faculty ratio settings both in the classroom and the laboratory.

-- The new Lynn Science Center, the home of the astronomy and physics department, contains updated laboratories, classrooms, and the Detwiler Planetarium.
+- The new Lynn Science Center, the home of the physics department, contains updated laboratories, classrooms, study room and other facilities.